N Carolina appeals court upholds lawfulness of 2016 session

 The unanimous decision of three judges on the intermediate-level Court of Appeals affirmed a 2018 trial-court ruling that declined to declare as unconstitutional the procedures used in calling and passing legislation during the three-day session.

-The group Common Cause and several citizens who sued in 2017 argued that the rushed session — announced and convened mere hours after another legislative session on Hurricane Matthew relief — violated their right in the North Carolina Constitution to “instruct their representatives.”
+The group Common Cause and ten citizens who sued in 2017 argued that the rushed session — announced and convened in roughly two hours as another legislative session on Hurricane Matthew relief ended that day — violated their right in the North Carolina Constitution to “instruct their representatives.”
 The GOP-dominated General Assembly used it to pass laws that in part diluted the governor’s powers.
 Cooper took office Jan.
 1, 2017 after he narrowly defeated Republican Gov. Pat McCrory in the November election.

 Court of Appeals Judge Richard Dietz, writing the panel’s opinion, suggested that complaints about hasty or imprudent legislative actions may be best resolved through political means.